vacuumlabs/cardano-hw-cli/docs/cip36-voting-registration-example.md

 [TODO add Ledger app and Trezor Firmware versions]

-# Create governance vote keys
+# Create CIP36 vote keys

 You may want to keep your vote keys stored on a Ledger Nano hardware device (the key derivation schema is described in [CIP-36](https://cips.cardano.org/cips/cip36/)).
 Consequently, you will have to sign all voting on the HW device storing the keys.
 For Trezor, this is not supported.